BrianWhelanDublin/milestone-project-4/TESTING.md

 - #### Moving Fetch function into its own file.
     - I had an issue when I moved my javascript into its own file when it was using the fetch function with the csrfToken.
-    - I then found that declaring the csrfToken variable in a script tag on the html page before importing the javascript file fixed the issue
+    - I then found that declaring the csrfToken variable in a script tag on the HTML page before importing the javascript file fixed the issue
     -
         ``` html
             <script>